Execution

 À propos de cet audio

-Larry Bossidy is one of the world's most acclaimed CEOs, with a track record for delivering results.
-Ram Charan is a legendary adviser to senior executives and boards of directors, a man with unparalleled insight into why some companies are successful and others are not.
-Together they've pooled their knowledge and experience into one guide on how to close the gap between results promised and results delivered.
+Larry Bossidy is one of the world’s most acclaimed CEOs, a man with few peers who has a track record for delivering results.
+Ram Charan is a legendary advisor to senior executives and boards of directors, a man with unparalleled insight into why some companies are successful and others are not.
+Together they’ve pooled their knowledge and experience into the one book on how to close the gap between results promised and results delivered that people in business need today.

 Ce que les critiques en disent